EternalAzure/RTS-Demo-1.0/README.md

  [UnitController](Scripts/UnitController.cs)

   <p>
-    Combat is done solely in Soldier script.
+    The combat is done solely in Soldier script.
 A Soldier scans the immediate surroundings </br>
     and inflicts damage to the nearby enemies.
 Soldiers use stats contained in Swordmen </br>
     but modular design allows variety of soldier types.
 Upon death Soldier messages UnitController. </br>
-    UnitController has safe way to remove Soldier from it's list without causing concurrent modification error.
+    UnitController has a safe way of removing Soldier from its list without causing concurrent modification error.
   </p>

 #### Enemy movement ####